Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 You can also get a short-term international health insurance plan, like Atlas America or Safe Travels USA Comprehensive.

-What are the best cities for expats and digital nomads in the United States?
+What are the best cities for expats and digital nomads moving to the US?

 When you can work from anywhere in the United States, finding the best city or state can be tricky.
 And while you can always change your mind after picking a place, moving might complicate visa processes or be expensive.